farfalleflickan/EncryptedChat/executables/Client-readme.txt

 Available commands for the client:
-!quit or !q to disconnect from the server and quit the program !disconnect or !d to disconnect from the server and reconnect to another !l or !list shows the currently connected users
+!quit or !q to disconnect from the server and quit the program !disconnect or !dc to disconnect from the server and reconnect to another !l or !list shows the currently connected users